arangodb/docs/arangograph/notebooks.md

 **Database Commands**

-- `%listDatabases` - lists the databases on the database server
+- `%listDatabases` - lists the databases on the database server.
 - `%whichDatabase` - which database am I connected to?
-- `%createDatabase databaseName` - creates a database
+- `%createDatabase databaseName` - creates a database.
-- `%selectDatabase databaseName` - selects a database as the current database
+- `%selectDatabase databaseName` - selects a database as the current database.
 - `%getDatabase databaseName`- gets a database.
-Used for assigning a database, e.g. `studentDB = getDatabase student_database`
+Used for assigning a database, e.g. `studentDB` = `getDatabase student_database`.
-- `%deleteDatabase databaseName` - deletes the database
+- `%deleteDatabase databaseName` - deletes the database.

 **Graph Commands**

-- `%listGraphs` - lists the graphs defined in the currently selected database
+- `%listGraphs` - lists the graphs defined in the currently selected database.
 - `%whichGraph` - which graph is currently selected?
-- `%createGraph graphName` - creates a named graph
+- `%createGraph graphName` - creates a named graph.
-- `%selectGraph graphName` - selects the graph as the current graph
+- `%selectGraph graphName` - selects the graph as the current graph.
-- `%getGraph graphName` - gets the graph for variable assignment, e.g. `studentGraph = %getGraph student-graph`
+- `%getGraph graphName` - gets the graph for variable assignment, e.g. `studentGraph` = `%getGraph student-graph`.
-- `%deleteGraph graphName` - deletes a graph
+- `%deleteGraph graphName` - deletes a graph.

 **Collection Commands**

-- `%listCollections` - lists the collections on the selected current database
+- `%listCollections` - lists the collections on the selected current database.
 - `%whichCollection` - which collection is currently selected?
-- `%createCollection collectionName` - creates a collection
+- `%createCollection collectionName` - creates a collection.
-- `%selectCollection collectionName` - selects a collection as the current collection
+- `%selectCollection collectionName` - selects a collection as the current collection.
-- `%getCollection collectionName` - gets a collection for variable assignment, e.g. `student = % getCollection Student`
+- `%getCollection collectionName` - gets a collection for variable assignment, e.g. `student` = `% getCollection Student`.
-- `%deleteCollection collectionName` - deletes the collection
+- `%deleteCollection collectionName` - deletes the collection.
-- `%truncateCollection collectionName` - truncates the collection
+- `%truncateCollection collectionName` - truncates the collection.
-- `%sampleCollection collectionName` - returns a random document from the collection If no collection is specified, then it uses the selected collection
+- `%sampleCollection collectionName` - returns a random document from the collection.
+  If no collection is specified, then it uses the selected collection.

 **Document Commands**

-- `%insertDocument jsonDocument` - inserts the document into the currently selected collection
+- `%insertDocument jsonDocument` - inserts the document into the currently selected collection.
-- `%replaceDocument jsonDocument` - replaces the document in the currently selected collection
+- `%replaceDocument jsonDocument` - replaces the document in the currently selected collection.
-- `%updateDocument jsonDocument` - updates the document in the currently selected collection
+- `%updateDocument jsonDocument` - updates the document in the currently selected collection.
-- `%deleteDocument jsonDocument` - deletes the document from the currently selected collection
+- `%deleteDocument jsonDocument` - deletes the document from the currently selected collection.
-- `%%importBulk jsonDocumentArray` - imports an array of documents into the currently selected collection
+- `%%importBulk jsonDocumentArray` - imports an array of documents into the currently selected collection.

 **AQL Commands**

-- `%aql single-line_aql_query` - executes a single line AQL query
+- `%aql single-line_aql_query` - executes a single line AQL query.
-- `%%aqlm multi-line_aql_query` - executes a multi-line AQL query
+- `%%aqlm multi-line_aql_query` - executes a multi-line AQL query.

 **Variables**

-- `_endpoint` - the endpoint (URL) of the ArangoDB Server
+- `_endpoint` - the endpoint (URL) of the ArangoDB Server.
-- `_system` - the system database used for creating, listing, and deleting databases
+- `_system` - the system database used for creating, listing, and deleting databases.
 - `_db` - the selected (current) database.
-To select a different database, use `%selectDatabase`
+To select a different database, use `%selectDatabase`.
 - `_graph` - the selected (current) graph.
-To select a different graph, use `%selectGraph`
+To select a different graph, use `%selectGraph`.
 - `_collection` - the selected (current) collection.
-To select a different collection, use `%selectCollection`
+To select a different collection, use `%selectCollection`.
-- `_user` - the current user
+- `_user` - the current user.

 You can use these variables directly, for example, `_db.collections()` to list collections or `_system.databases` to list databases.